-1. Stable unit treatment value assumption (SUTVA) \citep{rubin1980}: a patient’s potential outcome is not affected by other patients’ treatment assignments.

-2. Ignorability: ignorability or no unmeasured confounding \citep{ignore} specifies that for any possible treatment regimes, the stage $k$ treatment is independent of future potential covariates or outcome conditional on current patient history.

-3. We also assume no interference, no measurement error, and all the individuals have complete follow-up.
+We make assumptions to proceed with estimation of DTRs: (1) Stable unit treatment value assumption (SUTVA) \citep{rubin1980}: a patient’s potential outcome is not affected by other patients’ treatment assignments.
+(2) Ignorability: ignorability or no unmeasured confounding \citep{ignore} specifies that for any possible treatment regimes, the stage $k$ treatment is independent of future potential covariates or outcome conditional on current patient history.
+(3) No interference, no measurement error, and all the individuals have complete follow-up.

-We adopt the setup in \citep{wallace2015doubly}.
-For a $K$-stages DTR, the following (standard) notation is used, with lower case being used for observed variables and uppercase for their random counterparts:

-\begin{itemize} \item $y$: patient outcome (continuous) which is is measured at one point in time.
-The goal of DTRs is to make treatment decisions that can optimize (typically, maximize) the outcome. \item $a_k$: $k$th binary treatment decision: for instance, $a=1$ for new treatment, $a=0$ for standard care. \item $\bx_k$: patient information available prior to $k$th treatment decision. \item $\bh_k$: covariate matrix containing patient history prior to the $k$th treatment decision; the history can include previous treatments $a_1, \ldots, a_{k-1}$. \item $\overline{\ba}_k = (a_1, a_2, \ldots, a_k)$: vector of first $k$ treatment decisions. \item $\underline{\ba}_k = (a_{k+1}, a_{k+2}, \ldots, a_K)$ vector of treatment decisions from stage $k+1$ onward. \item Blip function (or contrast function) defined as the difference in expected potential outcome between patients who received treatment $a_k$ at stage $k$ and patients who received a reference treatment denoted, say $a_k=0$, with the same history (same covariates and treatments) and assuming they receive optimal treatment after $k$th stage:
+We adopt the setup of \citet{wallace2015doubly}.
+For a $K$-stages DTR, the following notation is used, with lowercase being used for observed variables and uppercase for their random counterparts: $y$ denotes patient outcome (continuous) which is measured at one point in time.
+The goal of DTRs is to make treatment decisions that can optimize (typically, maximize) the outcome.
+The $k$th binary treatment decision is, e.g., $a_k=1$ for treatment, $a_k=0$ for standard care.
+Patient information available at time $k$ and prior to $k$th treatment decision is denoted $\bx_k$.
+The covariate matrix containing patient history prior to the $k$th treatment decision is denoted $\boldsymbol{h}_{k}$; this history can include previous treatments $a_1, \ldots, a_{k-1}$.
+Finally, $\overline{\ba}_k = (a_1, a_2, \ldots, a_k)$ is the vector of the first $k$ treatment decisions, and $\underline{\ba}_k = (a_{k+1}, a_{k+2}, \ldots, a_K)$ is the vector of treatment decisions from stage $k+1$ onward.